 Cash farm expenses include cash outlays for such items as machine hire and repair, fuel and oil, seeds, fertilizer, and feed, livestock and poultry purchases.
-Cash farm expenses are by far the most important cost on the large farms; on Class I farms they totaled up to more than \$23,000.
+Cash farm expenses are by far the most important cost on the large farms; on Class I farms they totaled up to \$21,358.

-Interest on buildings, machinery, livestock and land shows what the farm operator could make if he could reinvest the money tied up in these resources and earn 5 percent on what he has tied up in land and buildings and 7 percent on what he has tied up in livestock and machinery.
+Interest on buildings, machinery, livestock and land investment shows what the farm operator could make if he could reinvest the money and earn 5 percent on what he has tied up in land and buildings and 7 percent on what he has tied up in livestock and machinery.
 These interest values or "costs" show that they are relatively unimportant "cost" items for any of the size of farm groups.
-For any of the size of farm groups the largest single input is either for cash farm expenses or for labor; cash farm expenses is the largest input item on the large farms while labor is the largest on the small farms.
-Notice that the increase in labor inputs from Class VI to Class I farms was not nearly so large as the increase in total inputs.
-Labor inputs increased only about 6 times while total inputs increased about 20 times.
+For any of the size of farm groups the largest single input is either for cash farm expenses or for labor; cash farm expenses is the largest input item on the large farms while labor is the largest item on the small farms.
+Notice that the increase in labor inputs from Class VI to Class I farms was not as large as the increase in total inputs.
+Labor inputs increased less than 7 times while total inputs increased about 9 times.